netdata/netdata/docs/concepts/netdata-agent/registry.md

 This is it.
 You have your registry now.

-You may also want to give your server different names under the node menu (i.e. to have them sorted / grouped).
+You may also want to give your server different names under the node menu (i.e. to have them sorted0/grouped).
 You can change its registry name, by setting on each Netdata server:

 ```conf